OneIdentity/SafeguardDotNet/README.md

 This will open the Visual Studio Code editor so you can begin adding code to your project.

-Add the using directive at the top your file to call SafeguardDotNet:
+Add the using directive at the top of your file to call SafeguardDotNet:
 ```C#
 using OneIdentity.SafeguardDotNet;
 ```